fix/Ark-PHP-Client/README.md

 ## Introduction

 All `create*` and `add*` methods should be used at your own risk because they could potentially leak your passphrases.
-It is recommended to set up a small ExpressJS Server that will function as a proxy and provides more security.
+For now it is recommended to set up a small ExpressJS Server that will function as a proxy and provides more security.
 Take a look at this [issue](https://github.com/faustbrian/Ark-PHP-Client/issues/3) to find out more.

+If you have the time and knowledge of how to create signed transaction objects feel free to send a PR so that all `create*` and `add*` methods could be deperecated.

 ## Installation